NanCunChild/ncc_blog/content/posts/strange_dream_price_of_spine/index.en.md

 images:
 tags:
   - daydream
 description: "He mocks her loss of dignity, only to realize he is doing the exact same thing.
-A story about how, across centuries, we all stick a "For Sale" sign on our heads, calling it survival."
+A story about how, across centuries, we all stick a 'For Sale' sign on our heads, calling it survival."
 ---

 **The 15th Year of the Chongzhen Reign (1642).**